Contents

 Portobello Road Market is not only one of London’s most iconic attractions but also one of our favourite markets in the city.

-It’s bustling, colourful, eclectic and vibrant, and you can buy a vast range of things, from antiques to food to clothing.
+It’s bustling, colourful, eclectic, and vibrant, and you can buy a wide range of items, from antiques to food to clothing.

 Plus, it’s in the famous, beautiful Notting Hill neighbourhood that’s worth a wander around, too.